Jira | Jira PD

 The integration allows for two types of synchronization:

-1. **One-directional synchronization** – updating a work item in Timebook also does it in Jira, but not the other way around.
+1. **One-directional synchronization** – updating an object in Timebook also does it in Jira, but not the other way around.
 Requires authentication with OAuth or an API token.

-2. **Bidirectional synchronization** – items are fully synchronized between both services.
+2. **Bidirectional synchronization** – objects are fully synchronized between both services.
 Requires authentication with OAuth or an API token and configuring a webhook.

 ## Requirements